daniellittledev/Blog/src/content/posts/how-to-run-expecto-with-dotnet-test/how-to-run-expecto-with-dotnet-test.md

 However, recently I wanted to also run my tests using `dotnet test` to fit into a existing test suit and build script.
-By default Expecto tests won't be discovered by `dotnet test` but the good news is it's only two packages and an attribute away from working with both `run` and `watch`.
+By default Expecto tests won't be discovered by `dotnet test` but the good news is it's only two packages and an attribute away from working with both `run` and `test`.

-I started with a application that used no test discovery opting for explicit test registration like the following.
+I started with an application that used no auto test discovery opting for explicit test registration like the following.

 ```F#
 let allTests =